KrunaliJ/REACT-NOTES-APP/README.md

 # REACT-NOTES-APP using react.js

 The React-Notes-App is a lightweight, user-friendly web application built with React that allows users to create, manage, and set reminders for personal notes.
-It offers a clean UI and interactive features like dark mode, note deletion, and desktop notifications to enhance productivity and usability.
+It offers a clean UI and interactive features like dark mode, note deletion, and desktop notifications to enhance productivity and Useability.

 Key Features Explained
 *Add Notes